 Monosyllabic content words are stressed.
 There are currently no stress rules for monosyllabic function words.
 Whether they are stressed or unstressed is left to the speaker's discretion.

-Although r cannot be lengthened in the same way that other consonants can be, double r is ideally pronounced as two distinct, consecutive flaps, but may alternatively be lengthened as a trill.
+Although r cannot be lengthened in the same way that other consonants can be, double r may alternatively be lengthened as a trill.

 Note: As a learner of Globasa you may skip the following portion, which is merely a discussion on how Globasa deals with w and y.